 Air filters trap all types of debris and dirt.
 The air filters can protect the dehumidifier and the air conditioner because they serve as the first line of defence against contaminants and allergens in the air.
 This means that clogged and dirty air filters increase the pressure that is in the duct system, and the system has to work even harder to keep the house cool.
 Typically, the first sign of an air filter problem is a higher than normal energy bill.

 If the HVAC system in your house has disposable filters, these filters should be changed at least every 60 days.
+These filters can come in a wide variety of shapes and sizes – this 16x25x1 air filter being one example – so it’s important that you establish your HVAC’s specifications before going out and buying a pack of filters to avoid disappointment and help you save time and money.
 Pet owners will likely need to change out their HVAC’s air filters more often.

 For HVAC systems that use permanent filters, these filters should be removed and cleaned monthly.
 This will allow the air to move freely throughout the filter and the unit.
 Overall, clean filters will reduce respiratory problems, keep energy costs low, and also keep the home cooler.